kommitters/soroban_smart_contracts/org_rewards/README.md

-# Organization's rewards contract
+# Organization Contract
-A smart contract written in Soroban to reward members of an organization who perform meaningful tasks.
+Organization smart contract implementation in Rust for Soroban (Stellar's Smart Contract)

 Provides to any organization the ability of:
 - Add/Remove members to it